openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/05-webhooks.md

 testing purposes.
 Click on it and verify that the **inventory-pipeline** start running immediately.

 Well done!
-You are ready for the next lab.
+You are ready for the next scenario.